PapRazzi/portfolio-3/wifi-paris/wifi-paris.md

            )
 ```

-Finally, let's guess if the device is a Computer or a Mobile/Tablet
+Finally, let's try to guess if the device is a Computer or a Mobile/Tablet:

 ```r